appget/appget.docs/docs/manifests/README.md

 `version` Version of the application

-`home` Fully qualified product home page URL where users can see basic information about the application
+`home` Fully qualified product homepage URL where users can see vendor provided information about the application

-`repo` Fully qualified URL that points to the software repository hosting the source of the application, usually on GitHub, GitLab, SourceForge etc.
+`repo` Fully qualified URL that points to the software repository hosting the source of the application; usually on GitHub, GitLab, BitBucket, SourceForge, etc.

-`license` Name of the software license under which the application has been released
+`license` Software license under which the application has been released and distributed

 `installMethod`  (Required) The install method used by the package.
-One of the following values must be used:
+Supported values are:

  * `MSI` MSI or Windows Installer
  * `Inno` [Inno Setup](http://www.jrsoftware.org/isinfo.php) by JRSoftware